 We also hope that those who come to travel the Affric Kintail Way will perhaps extend their trip by taking advantage of what is available in the surrounding area from the Monster Exhibitions and Urquhart Castle at Loch Ness to Munro bagging in Glen Affric and the superb Kintail mountains and other great attractions such as the Falls of Glomach and Eilan Donan Castle.

 Walkers must be properly shod and prepared for the terrain over which they travel, and should have planned their trip beforehand.
 The weather can change quite dramatically even over short sections of the AKW so waterproof clothing should be carried at all times together with ample refreshments.
 Walking poles are also advisable to help maintain balance and reduce the impact on your legs, knees, ankles and feet.

 Drumnadrochit Tourist Information Centre

 Drumnadrochit is situated on the A82 trunk road by the shores of Loch Ness some 15 miles from Inverness and 50 miles from Fort William.
-The Affric Kintail Way starts at the Tourist Information Centre in the heart of the village where there is a good sized car park (no charges) and public toilets.
+The Affric Kintail Way starts at the Loch Ness Hub (former Tourist Information Centre) in the heart of the village where there is a good sized car park (no charges but donations welcome) and public toilets.
 The nearest train station is at Inverness and regular bus services operate from there and Fort William.
 Travellers relying on public transport should note that timetables are seasonal and some services are restricted on public holidays and weekends.
 Services also often depending upon school term times so if you are travelling by public transport be sure to fully check the details with the relevant operator.